 - Chapter 7 bankruptcy leading to liquidation.
-In this type of bankruptcy, a court-appointed trustee or administrator takes possession of any nonexempt assets, liquidates these assets (for example, by selling at an auction), and then uses the proceeds to pay creditors.
-He shall be accountable for all the property received and has the right to investigate the financial affairs of the debtor.
-He shall also file accounts of the administration of the estate with the United States trustee and the Court. - Chapter 9, entitled adjustment of debts of a Municipality, provides essentially for reorganization.
-Only a "municipality" may file under chapter 9, which includes cities and towns, as well as villages, counties, taxing districts, municipal utilities, and school districts. - Chapter 11 entitled Reorganization, ordinarily is used by commercial enterprises that desire to continue operating a business and repay creditors concurrently through a court-approved plan of reorganization.
-Generally, it is a debtor in possession regime.
-Section 1106 of the Bankruptcy Code requires the trustee, where appointed, to file a plan "as soon as practicable" or, alternatively, to file a report explaining why a plan will not be filed or to recommend that the case be converted to another chapter or dismissed. - Chapter 12 allows a family farmer or fisherman to continue to operate the business while the plan is being carried out. - Chapter 13 enables individuals with regular income to develop a plan to repay all or part of their debts.
+In this type of bankruptcy, a court-appointed trustee or administrator takes possession of any nonexempt assets, liquidates these assets (for example, by selling at an auction), and then uses the proceeds to pay creditors. - Chapter 9, entitled Adjustment of Debts of a Municipality, provides essentially for reorganization.
+Only a "municipality" may file under chapter 9, which includes cities and towns, as well as villages, counties, taxing districts, municipal utilities, and school districts. - Chapter 11 entitled Reorganization, ordinarily is used by commercial enterprises that desire to continue operating a business and repay creditors concurrently through a court-approved plan of reorganization.. - Chapter 12 allows a family farmer or fisherman to continue to operate the business while the plan is being carried out. - Chapter 13 enables individuals with regular income to develop a plan to repay all or part of their debts.
 Under this chapter, debtors propose a repayment plan to make installments to creditors over three to five years. - Chapter 15 is to provide effective mechanisms for dealing with insolvency cases involving debtors, assets, claimants, and other parties of interest involving more than one country.